webpack-contrib/expose-loader/README.md

 Default: `false`

-By default loader does not override the existing value in the global object, because it is unsafe.
+By default, loader does not override the existing value in the global object, because it is unsafe.
 In `development` mode, we throw an error if the value already present in the global object.
 But you can configure loader to override the existing value in the global object using this option.